-Students who select CR/NC grading should be informed that CR grades may be interpreted as a C and NC grades may be interpreted as an F when considered by other institutions e.g. when applying to graduate or law degree programs.
+Students submitting CR/NC requests should understand that at some institutions, CR grades may be interpreted as a C and NC grades may be interpreted as an F, e.g., by other programs and/or institutions, e.g. graduate programs and law schools.